 This corollary implies that the FMSC is a "conservative" rather than "consistent" selection procedure.
 While this lack of consistency may sound like serious defect, it is in fact a desirable feature of the FMSC for two reasons.
 First, as discussed above, the goal of the FMSC is not to select only correctly specified moment conditions: it is to choose an estimator with a low finite-sample MSE as approximated by AMSE.
 In fact, the goal of consistent selection is very much at odds with that of controlling estimator risk.
 As explained by Yang (2005) and Leeb and Pötscher (2008), the worst-case risk of a consistent selection procedure diverges with sample size.
-This fact is readily apparent from the results of the simulation study from Section 3.6: the consistent criteria, GMM-BIC and HQ, have the highest worst-case RMSE, while the conservative criteria.
-FMSC and GMM-AIC, have the lowest.
 Second, while we know from both simulation studies (Demetrescu et al., 2011) and analytical examples (Leeb and Pötscher, 2005) that selection can dramatically change the sampling distribution of our estimators, invalidating traditional confidence intervals, the asymptotics of consistent selection give the misleading impression that this problem can be ignored.
-For example, Lemma 1.1 of Pötscher (1991, p.
-168), which states that the limit distributions of an estimator preand post-consistent selection are identical, has been interpreted by some as evidence that consistent selection is innocuous.
-Pötscher (1991, pp. 179-180) makes it very clear, however, this result does not hold uniformly in the parameter space and hence "only creates an illusion of conducting valid inference" (Leeb and Pötscher, 2005, p.
-22).
-While it is indeed true for fixed parameter values that consistent selection has a negligible effect on inference in large samples, small changes in parameter values can lead to large changes in coverage probabilities.
-In constrast to those of consistent selection, the asymptotics of conservative selection under local mis-specification provide a far more accurate picture of the distribution of post-selection estimators.
-The point is not that conservative criteria - such as the FMSC, GMM-AIC and J-test at a fixed significance level - are immune to the effects of selection on inference.
-Rather, it is that conservative criteria can be studied in an asymptotic framework that more accurately represents the effects encountered in finite samples.
+The point is not that conservative criteria are immune to the effects of selection on inference: it is that conservative criteria can be studied using asymptotics that more accurately represent the phenomena encountered in finite samples.

-So what exactly are these effects?
-The first is the addition of model selection uncertainty, a source of sampling variation that is not captured by traditional confidence intervals.
+There are two main problems with traditional confidence intervals naïvely applied postmoment selection.
+First, they ignore model selection uncertainty.
 If the data had been slightly different, we would have chosen a different set of moment conditions.
-Accordingly, any confidence interval that conditions on the selected moment conditions will be too short.
-The second effect comes from the fact that selection is carried out over potentially mis-specified estimators.
-Indeed, the FMSC explicitly sets out to use mis-specified moment conditions when doing so yields a favorable bias-variance tradeoff.
+Accordingly, because traditional intervals condition on the selected model, they are too short.
+Second, traditional confidence intervals ignore the fact that selection is carried out over potentially invalid moment conditions.
 Even if our goal were to eliminate all mis-specified moment conditions, for example by using a consistent criterion such as the GMM-BIC of Andrews (1999), in finite-samples we would not always be successful.
-Whenever there is a chance of selecting a mis-specified estimator, either on purpose or by mistake, a standard confidence interval that assumes all moment conditions to be correctly specified will be incorrectly centered.
+Because of this, our intervals will be incorrectly centered.